Higher Education Participation Programme (HEPP)

 Program activities include study skills and academic workshops, campus visits and mentoring, from Grade 5 through to Year 12.
 The team works with around 40 selected schools in low socio-economic status areas local to Deakin's campuses.

-The Deakin Learning Hub at Dandenong offers the Dandenong community the chance to study a university degree online with face-to-face support from academic and support staff.
+The Deakin Learning Centres located at Dandenong, Werribee and Craigieburn, offer the wider Deakin community the chance to study a university degree online with face-to-face support from Deakin staff.

-Students can take degrees in Health Sciences, Information Systems or Psychology.
-Also serves as a drop-in support centre and base for other Deakin students living locally.
+Students can take degrees in Health Sciences, Commerce, Early Childhood Education or Psychology.
+The centres also serve as drop-in support centres and bases for other Deakin students living locally.